-Regardless of our status in life, we all have the same amount of time in a day.
+Regardless of our status in life, we all have the same amount of time in a day to manage time effectively.
 How we plan to use it determines our success or failure in achieving our goals.
 Time management techniques will help you handle projects and tasks within tight deadlines effectively.
 When you use time efficiently, you will be able to do more things in less time.

 What Is Time Management?